Does this apply to me?

 • At least one additional 3 hr research methods course (examples include: mixed methods, case study methods, causal inference in educational research)

-Any 9 hrs of courses that may come from the following list, or from among other courses in the School of Education, or the departments of Public Policy, Political Science, Economics, or Sociology:
+With approval from the POS committee, any 9 hours of courses that may come from the following list, or from among other courses in the School of Education, or the departments of Public Policy, Political Science, Economics, or Sociology:

 • Culture and Politics in Second Language Education